2018 Winter Olympics opening ceremony: Lighting of the Olympic Flame

 As the torch neared the cauldron, an ice skating rink with South Korean figure skater Yuna Kim was revealed.
 Yuna Kim is the well-known figure skater who won gold medal in 2010 and silver medal in 2014.
 The cauldron was designed to represent a full moon when it is not lit.
 Kim received the torch and lit the cauldron.

 Wish Fire

-The final segment featured Korean dance group Just Jerk (who became known internationally for their participation in the twelfth season of America's Got Talent) entered the stage dressed as Dokkaebi, and performers with sparklers on roller blades.
+The final segment featured Korean dance group Just Jerk (who became known internationally for their participation in the twelfth season of America's Got Talent), dressed as Dokkaebi; and performers with sparklers on roller blades.
 This segment in total featured 2,000 fireworks within and out of the stadium, some reaching as high as 1300 m.

 Hacking of computer systems

 On 24 February, The Washington Post reported that U.S. intelligence uncovered Russian spies hacked computers during the Opening Ceremony.
 Analysts believed the Russians instigated the 9 February attack as a way to retaliate for the International Olympic Committee's decision to restrict the participation of Russian athletes in the 2018 Winter Olympics as punishment for doping violations.

 Sandworm, a Russian cybermilitary unit of the GRU, is believed to be responsible for the attack.
 The worm used is known as "Olympic Destroyer".
 It targeted all Olympic IT infrastructure, and succeeded in taking down WiFi, feeds to jumbotrons, ticketing systems, and other Olympic systems.
 It was timed to go off at the start of the opening ceremonies.
 It was unique in that the hackers attempted to use many false signatures to blame other countries such as North Korea and China.